Human Movement Science Curriculum

 The Department of Allied Health Sciences in the School of Medicine offers an interdisciplinary program of study in human movement science leading to the doctor of philosophy degree.
 The intent of this program is to develop research and teaching scholars who are capable of producing and disseminating new knowledge in the field of human movement science.

-The doctoral program in human movement science is offered with the cooperative effort of the following departments/divisions at UNC–Chapel Hill: Physical Therapy, Exercise and Sport Science, Biomedical Engineering, Orthopedics, Physical Medicine and Rehabilitation, and the Program on Aging.
+The doctoral program in human movement science is offered with the cooperative effort of Division of Physical Therapy and Department of Exercise and Sport Science.
 This program is designed to provide students an opportunity for doctoral study in areas that will increase our knowledge of human movement performance.
 The program focuses on contributing to the scientific basis of human movement, developing theory and methods for maintaining health, preventing disability, and improving movement ability.
 Focusing on normal movement and movement disability requires a special emphasis in research and education that draws upon yet differs from the focus of related sciences.
 Students of varied academic disciplines are accepted into the program.
-Students choose one of three tracks as a focus for their course work and research experiences:
+Students of varied academic disciplines are accepted into the program.
+Students in our program study across the spectrum of these three primary areas of interest in human movement:

 (The Division of Physical Therapy retired the M.S. in human movement science degree, so applicants are no longer being accepted for the M.S. as a terminal degree.
 Bachelor's level applicants will be considered, given appropriate background and experience in movement science research.)